How to Remove a Nuna Car Seat from Its Base (Easy Guide)

 Maintain the base in car:

 Nuna bases are designed to stay installed.
-Unless you need to remove it (for cleaning or travel), keep the base level and secure so the seat will always click in properly.
+Unless you need to remove it for cleaning or travel, keep the base level and secure so the seat will always click in properly.

 Inspect latch and belts:

-After removing and later reinstalling the seat, always make sure it clicks securely and doesn’t move more than 1 inch side-to-side.
-Check the rigid LATCH connectors(if used) or seat belt lock-off for proper engagement.
+After removing and later reinstalling the seat, always confirm it clicks securely and doesn’t move more than 1 inch side-to-side.
+Check the rigid LATCH connectors (if used) or seat belt lock-off for proper engagement.

-In general, never force the seat out.
+Never force the seat out.
 If the release button is stiff or the seat won’t budge, double-check that you’re pressing in the right place and that any safety locks (like a belt lock-off) are disengaged.
 Refer to the manual or a certified car seat installer for help if something seems jammed.

 Troubleshooting Common Removal Issues